MarMarhoun/bbc-scrapy-mongodb/README.md

 pip install flask
 ```
 We use Flask framework API to fetch news articles in a mongodb database.
 This API contains two endpoints:
-- 1) The first one is to show all articles  in the database
+ * The first one is to show all articles in the database.
-- 2) The second one to search for articles that contains a keywordentered by a user in their titles or text
+ * The second one to search for articles that contains a keywordentered by a user in their titles or text.